 John, Paul, George & Ringo: The Solo Years 1970-1980 – After the Beatles disbanded one question echoed all over the world: when will the Beatles get back together?
 They never did of course, but the 10-year period following their break up was very eventful and produced such timeless songs as “Imagine”, “My Sweet Lord” and “Band on The Run.”
 With the use of audio and visual content we’ll explore the highs and lows of their music, lawsuits and their relationships with each other.

-John Lennon: The Solo Years – Can you imagine a world without “Imagine?”
-The 10-year period from the Beatles break up in 1970 to Lennon’s tragic murder in 1980 was a fascinating period of successes and failures for the ex-Beatle.
-With the use of audio and visual content we’ll explore the music from “Imagine” to “(Just Like) Starting Over”, his controversial immigration struggle, his wild lost weekend and the quiet househusband years culminating with the release of his final album Double Fantasy.
+In Honor of John Lennon’s 80th Birthday: The Solo Years (1970-1980) – The 10-year period from the Beatles break up in 1970 to John Lennon’s tragic murder in 1980 was a fascinating period of highs and lows for the ex-Beatle.
+Using performance and interview clips we’ll explore his solo career from his first post-Beatles success “Instant Karma” to his only solo #1 “Whatever Gets You Through The Night” to the final single released in his lifetime “(Just Like) Starting Over.”
+It was an eventful ten years that included his struggle to become an American citizen, his wild “lost weekend” and the quiet househusband years that culminated with the release of his final album Double Fantasy.
+Special attention will be given to “Imagine” perhaps John’s greatest musical gift to the world.

 Lennon v.
 McCartney Solo Careers – John and Paul were the two ex-Beatles most likely to succeed.
 And, succeed they did!
 John’s “Instant Karma” and “Imagine” and Paul’s “Band On The Run” and “Live And Let Die” were huge hits, but there were flops as well.
 Using audio/visual content we’ll review the highs and lows of their post-Beatles careers including their sometimes prickly, sometimes warm relationship with each other.

-Paul Simon: The Solo Years – In 1957 at age 16 Paul Simon had his first chart success.
-Now aged 77 he has announced his retirement from touring and songwriting.
-What a treasure chest of music he has left behind!
-Using audio visual content, we’ll trace Paul’s post-Simon & Garfunkel career from his first solo hit “Mother and Child Reunion” to his Grammy winning “Still Crazy After All These Years” to the world-wide smash “Graceland.”
-We’ll celebrate Paul’s unique ability to write music of consequence for over 50 years.
+Paul Simon: The Solo Years – Simon & Garfunkel were the most successful musical duo of the Sixties, but called it quits in 1970.
+From the breakup until his retirement in 2018 Paul Simon continued to produce music that was both popular and thought provoking.
+Using audio visual content, we’ll trace Paul’s post-Simon & Garfunkel career from his early solo hits “Mother and Child Reunion”, Kodachrome” and “50 Ways To Leave Your Lover” to his Grammy winning “Still Crazy After All These Years” to the world-wide smash “Graceland” and beyond.
+We’ll celebrate Paul’s unique ability to write solo music of consequence for over 50 years!